nyu-software-engineering/course-materials/slides/containers.md

 ## Attaching Windows or Mac devices to containers

-The default virtual machine used by docker on Mac and Windows, within which containers are run, is unable to provide access to devices attached to the host machine.
+The default virtual machine used by Docker, within which containers are run, is **unable to provide access to devices attached to the host machine on Mac and Windows**!
 To get around this, a different virtual machine must be used.

 --

 - At the time of this writing, this requires a lot of fiddling with settings - see [here](https://medium.com/@jijupax/connect-the-webcam-to-docker-on-mac-or-windows-51d894c44468) and [here](https://stackoverflow.com/questions/33985648/access-camera-inside-docker-container) for setting up the camera.
+And [here](https://stackoverflow.com/questions/54702179/how-to-access-mac-os-x-microphone-inside-docker-container) for setting up the microphone on Mac.

 --